papagorgio23/AISports_Chatbot/data/nlu.md

 - I need some help
 - help me
 - can you please help me
+- I'm starting to feel like you don't actually know that much...

 ## intent:tools
 - what tools do you have?